In regard to the doctrine of election unto salvation, there’s two different views of understanding:

 As God “commanded” (NKJV) light to shine out of darkness in creation (Ge 1:3), so does He command light to “shine in our hearts to give us the light of the glorious knowledge of God in the face of Christ.”
 The veil of blindness and darkness is removed by God by opening our spiritual eyes so that we can see the light of Christ.
 All humanity is spiritually dead (Eph 2:1-5) and spiritually blind to the truth.
 Therefore, it requires God to sovereignly move in a sinner’s life to draw them to His Son (John 6:37, 44-45).
 It’s totally a work of God’s grace.

-This makes the Calvinist understanding of election certain, that this spiritual unveiling is not for just anyone, but is reserved or limited to the elect, sovereignly and unconditionally chosen for salvation.
+I believe this makes Sovereign election entirely reasonable, that this spiritual unveiling is not for just anyone, but is reserved or limited to the elect, sovereignly and unconditionally chosen for salvation.
 This speaks of limited atonement or particular redemption.

 This doesn’t mean that people can’t understand the gospel intellectually or academically.
 But they cannot understand it spiritually, where the full reality and truth of the gospel is fully revealed and comprehended in a manner that is desired and believed, where one is fully convicted of sin and made aware of their need of salvation.
 It’s where the light of truth is so bright and glorious, and the awareness of need is so great, that no one rejects it, but willingly embraces Christ as Lord and Savior.
 This kind of light and revelation cannot be resisted, but everyone who is fully exposed to the light will be drawn to the light to the point of faith.